Easy Pesto Pasta Recipe

 Now it’s time to make the pesto pasta!
 Since the pasta has been cooked and should be warm, simply add the pesto sauce, garnish with toasted pine nuts and tomatoes (if desired) and serve!

-front view of a spoon putting homemade pesto sauce over a bowl of spaghetti noodles to make Pesto Pasta
+front view of a homemade pesto sauce on bowl of spaghetti noodles to make Pesto Pasta before mixing in

 Which pasta is best with pesto?